+How to Seal a Hole in a Bathtub with Silicone Sealant?
 A leaking bathtub can cause serious water damage if left untreated.
-At Simseal, Australia’s trusted sealing solutions provider, we recommend using high-quality silicone sealant for a fast, durable, and waterproof repair.
-This step-by-step guide will show you how to fix a bathtub hole like a pro—saving you time and money on costly plumbing repairs.
+At Simseal, Australia’s trusted sealing solutions provider, we recommend using high quality silicone sealant for a fast, durable, and waterproof repair.
+This step by step guide will show you how to fix a bathtub hole like a pro saving you time and money on costly plumbing repairs.

 Silicone sealant is the #1 choice for bathroom repairs because: